 - Cooktop cleaner

-Steps Involve in Cleaning Induction Cooktop
+4 Steps for Simple Cleaning Induction Cooktop

 - Wait until the cooktop cools down and use a dry surface.